Ina2118/Ina2118/README.md

 :rocket: **Ambitious, Creative, Curious**

-🔭 I’m turning ideas into code by creating my personal profile site and developing small front-end projects.
+:telescope: I’m turning ideas into code by creating my personal profile site and developing small front-end projects.

-🌱 I’m sharpening my skills in **React** and **Git** by following courses on **Udemy**, and loving every step of the journey.
+:rose: I’m sharpening my skills in **React** and **Git** by following courses on **Udemy**, and loving every step of the journey.

 :thought_balloon: I’m also interested in creating 3D websites and exploring interactive web experiences.